 Should I run my own blind oracle or use Blockstream's?

 Whichever you prefer.
-Using Blockstream's blind oracle has the advantage of "decentralizing" your security without compromising any wallet information, however some users may still prefer to run their own blind oracle on a laptop or Raspberry Pi for example.
+Using Blockstream's blind oracle has the advantage of "decentralizing" your security without compromising any wallet information, however some users may still prefer to run their own blind oracle on a laptop or Raspberry Pi, for example.

 Why does Jade use a blind oracle and not a secure element?